Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Introduction

 Gaussian processes (GPs) are stochastic functions that are engines for nonparametric regression.
-Initially developed for modeling and interpolation in geographic information systems datasets, applications have multiplied across many fields of data science, including and especially model-aided interpretation of data\citep{Kennedy2001}.
-A key advantage of the GP is its broad, continuous nonparametric support and the frequent amenability of different GP kernels to precise analysis.
+Initially developed for modeling and interpolation in geographic information systems datasets, applications have multiplied across many fields of data science.
+A key advantage of the GP is its broad, continuous nonparametric support and the amenability of different GP kernels to precise analysis.
+They are widely recognized as powerful vehicles for static dataset modeling and interpolation with uncertainty quantification.

 A GP is Gaussian in that it is a covariance model linking pairs of points on functional draws.
 As such a GP is completely described by a mean function (often zero in the prior) and covariance kernel.
 The most famous and perhaps simplest of the covariance kernels is the squared exponential: